What is Alcohol Dependence?

 - Being aware that alcohol has been a problem but continuing to drink.

-Dependency often involve much more serious implications, though, and is different from alcohol abuse.
+Dependency often involves much more serious implications, though, and is different from alcohol abuse.
 Alcohol abuse doesn’t necessitate withdrawal and tolerance as often.
 The medical community makes two main distinctions between alcohol dependence and alcoholism:

 1) Only Addictive Substance